-Number in the table Feature Description (4) Automatic Number Identification (ANI) Outgoing ANI:Sends the caller's number to the E1 line.
-The sending method is the same as ISDN CLIP service. (\rightarrow 1.21.1.2Calling/Connected Line Identification Presentation (CLIP/ COLP))Incoming ANI: Receives the caller's number from the E1 line.
-(5) Call Charge Information The call charge meter pulses can be received during a conversation. (\rightarrow 1.26.3 Call Charge Services)
+Number in the table Feature Description (4) Automatic Number Identification (ANI) Outgoing ANI: Sends the caller's number to the E1 line.
+The sending method is the same as ISDN CLIP service. (→ 1.21.1.2 Calling/Connected Line Identification Presentation (CLIP/COLP)) Incoming ANI: Receives the caller's number from the E1 line.
+When the ANI number is received, it can be treated the same as a Caller ID number. (→ 1.18.1 Caller ID) (5) Call Charge Information The call charge meter pulses can be received during a conversation. (\rightarrow 1.26.3 Call Charge Services)